-If the command is run with the --target, --include\deleted, and --include\investigations parameters, the hash of these values will be compared against the hash column of previous runs.
+If the command is run with the --target, --include_deleted, and --include_investigations parameters, the hash of these values is compared against the hash column of previous runs.
 Using these three options on every run allows for the command to be incorporated into a scheduled task.

-If any hash matches are found, the start date for the run will be set to the started\at date in the Synchronization record of the previous run with the same hash.
+If any hash matches are found, the start date for the run is set to the started_at date in the Synchronization record of the previous run with the same hash.

-If no hash matches are found, the start date will be set to 1970-01-01 00:00:00.
+If no hash matches are found, the start date is set to 1970-01-01 00:00:00.